coderboy-exe/Data2Bots/README.md

 ## Overview

-A simple JSON file sniffer that reads .json files from a **source** folder, parses the files and dumps them in a **destination** folder
+A simple JSON file sniffer that reads all .json files from a **source** folder, parses the "message" key inside files and dumps the parsed schema in a **destination** folder.

 ## Prerequisites